 Hillary Scholten, Staff Attorney

 Hillary graduated with honors from the University of Maryland School of Law in 2012.
 Following law school, she clerked in the Immigration Unit of the United States Court of Appeals for the Second Circuit in Manhattan.
 In 2013, she joined the United States Department of Justice through the Attorney General’s Honors Program.
 There, she worked as an Attorney Advisor at the Board of Immigration Appeals until joining MIRC in July of 2017.
 For five years, prior to and during law school, Hillary worked as a BIA accredited representative assisting immigrants and refugees with a wide range of immigration legal needs, mainly at Catholic Charities in Washington, D.C.
 Hillary is based in our Grand Rapids office.
 She is fluent in Spanish.

 Sarah is the Washtenaw County Staff Attorney.
 She is a graduate of the University of Notre Dame and Harvard Law School.
 At HLS, she was active in the Harvard Immigration Project.
 Prior to joining MIRC, she worked as a Ford Fellow and staff attorney at the Mexican American Legal Defense and Educational Fund.

-Eva Alvarez, Outreach Advocate + DOJ-Accredited Representative
+Eva Alvarez, Outreach Advocate + DOJ-Accredited Representative (full)